Baseflow/full-stack-on-rust/02-backend-webserver/README.md

   ```
   combined with `.service(greet)`

-Personally, I prefer the latter as this scales better when our project grows.
-It gives space to split endpoints to seperate handlers, across multiple files, tigh them in one place with the end point, and just to the registration of the handlers and router in our bootstrapper.
+I prefer the latter as this scales better when our project grows.
+It gives space to split endpoints to separate handlers, across multiple files, thigh them in one place with the endpoint, and just to the registration of the handlers and router in our bootstrapper.

-Note: the is also the option to combine these to methods, which might be convenient when you don't want to use the macro:
+Note: the is also the option to combine these two methods, which might be convenient when you don't want to use the macro:
 ```rust
 .route("/hello/{name}", web::get().to(greet))